-A tool for reviewing the options for marketing and monitoring for social media and other sites
+A tool for reviewing the options for online customer acquision and monitoring for social media and other sites

 You will have noticed that there's a fair amount of choice online for reaching and interacting with your audience, in fact it's overwhelming!
 You can't be everywhere, so it's important to prioritise which types of sites and partnerships you invest time and money in to try to gain visibility through outreach, partnering and advertising.

-This is the first version and we intend to refine it, while keeping it simple, so tell us what you think!
+This is the first version and we intend to refine and update the Radars, while keeping them simple, so tell us your suggestions!

 Why we developed the Radar

-I’ve always thought that the Conversation Prism developed by Brian Solis a couple of years ago was a great way of thinking through your options for making use of and monitoring social media.
+I've always thought that the Conversation Prism developed by Brian Solis a several ago now was a great way of thinking through your options for making use of and monitoring social media.

 How to use the Digital Marketing Radar